Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 ```

-2.  constructs and sends the message that the logged in user wants to send via email.
+2. Construct and send the message that the logged in user wants to send via email.
 The ``SendMessageAsync`` method constructs and sends a POST request to the **https://graph.microsoft.com/beta/me/SendMail** resource URL, using the access token value as one of the arguments.

 ```